SAUAFG CVPR 2026 Workshop Banner

 Paper Submission

 1) Proceedings Track.
 Papers accepted to this track will be published in the official proceedings.
-Please use ICCV paper templates.
+Please use CVPR 2026 paper templates.
 Page limit, excluding references, is 8 pages.
-Please strictly follow ICCV paper guidelines.
+Please strictly follow CVPR 2026 paper guidelines.
 Supplementary material is allowed.
 We will follow single-stage review process--we will not have rebuttal stage.
-Tentative Submission Deadline is: July 03, 2025.
-Camera-ready dealine: August 10,2025.
+Tentative Submission Deadline is: March 21, 2026.
+Camera-ready dealine: April 09,2026.

 2) Non-Proceedings Track.
 These papers would be presented at the workshop, but not included in the proceedings and can also be submitted to future venues.
-We also invite papers previously accepted to ICCV 2025 or any other venues.
+We also invite papers previously accepted to CVPR 2026 or any other venues.
 This tracks allows to share your work and receive feedback on your work, making it stronger.
 Work-in-Progress or Late breaking work providing provocations for new work and ideas to emerge, with or without an accompanying evaluation, can also be submitted.
+Submissions to Non-proceedings Track are not required to be anonymized.
 Supplementary material is allowed.
 We will follow single-stage review process--we will not have rebuttal stage.
-Tentative Submission Deadline is: July 03, 2025.
+Tentative Submission Deadline is: March 21, 2026.
 We may consider opening Round 2 for Non-Proceedings Track after Round 1 review.
 More details to follow.
+We have received a strong number of submissions during the initial round, so we won’t be holding an official second round of submissions.
+However, if you are interested in presenting your work, please feel free to reach out to us directly, and we will be happy to discuss potential opportunities.

 Please let us know if you face any problems or have any questions.